compatibl/enterprise-python/README.md

 * Best practices in using classes and inheritance
 * Best practices in testing and unit test frameworks - unittest, pytest
 * Best practices for working with complex data – dataclass, attrs, pydantic
+* Working with SQL databases - sqlalchemy
+* Working with document databases - MongoEngine
-* Designing and responsibly versioning microservices
+* Designing and responsibly versioning microservices - FastAPI
-* Creating useful and concise documentation
-* Packaging your software for distribution
+* Building web apps - Flask and Bottle